The Benefits of Ginger for Women

 - Crystalized: Crystallized ginger is easy to find today in herbal, dietary, or sweet stores.
 You should keep in mind that it has a high sugar content.

 - In infusions: A hot infusion of this is ideal for people who are sensitive to cold.

-- Fresh juice: Fresh ginger juice, when not abused, allows you to give an original and medicinal touch to apple, pineapple, carrot, etc. juices.
+- Fresh juice: Fresh ginger juice, when not abused, allows you to give an original and medicinal touch to apple, pineapple, and carrot juices.

 - Essential oil: If you find it as an essential oil, you can use it to give massages and for cold feet, for example.
 Mix it with your usual moisturizing cream and massage your feet well.
-In a short amount of time, you will note the great amount of heat it gives off.
+In a short amount of time, you will note the tremendous heat it gives off.

 You can also boil it with milk or a vegetable beverage, along with cinnamon, star anise, and turmeric.
 You will get a delicious spiced drink to warm yourself up.

 See also: 7 Benefits of Turmeric During Menopause

 In Japanese cooking, pickled ginger is used to accompany sushi plates.
 You may have never noticed, but it looks like an orange sheet with a very special flavor.
 The Japanese add it to cleanse their palate after eating raw fish.

 Lastly, crystallized ginger allows you to decorate sweet and salty recipes very originally.
 You can also put it in hot chocolate and let it cool in the refrigerator to make some delicious sweets with a spicy touch.

 Images courtesy of Chiot’s Run adn Renée S. Suen